 Beggars can be seen everywhere, and many of the people give them money frequently.
 We come across to some beggars who look healthy and fit but still asking for money, it’s us who made them do it!

 In the Islamic empire, poverty was, in fact, eradicated.
-How come One of the five pillars of Islam is to give away a portion of our wealth as charity or ‘zakaat’ to help those in need.
+How come one of the five pillars of Islam is to give away a portion of our wealth as charity or ‘zakat’ to help those in need.
 Yet, how come that poverty still exists in modern times and how the unequal distribution of wealth has fostered it?
 How come the zakat system put an end to poverty then and not now?
 Is there something that we are missing out?

 The answer is Yes.
 Muslims tend to overlook the fact that we have the mission to give charity in order to end poverty.
 We are actually missing out the reason: to end poverty – not to encourage it.
 Islam made it obligatory for those who are wealthy to give charity but it has also forbidden the needy to beg.